wikindx/wikindx/website/web/src/content/_index.md

 * DebugTools – get usefull debugging info

-### Localizations and bibliographic styles
+### Bibliographic styles

-Translations are included in the core.

-There are a variety of bibliographic/citation styles available from the sourceforge site.
-They act like plug-ins so simply extract them (with their directory structure) to the components/styles/ directory to make them instantly available.
+There are a variety of bibliographic and citation styles available from the Components Update Server like:

+* American Psychological Association (APA)
+* Associação Brasileira de Normas Técnicas (ABNT)
+* British Medical Journal (BMJ)
+* Chicago
+* Comicforschung-Bibliographie Stil (CFB)
+* Harvard
+* Institute of Electrical and Electronics Engineers (IEEE)
+* Modern Language Association (MLA)
+* Turabian
+* Wikindx

+Create your own styles and contribute to extend our public repository of bibliographic styles!

+### Templates

+We provide basic themes.
+Fork one of them and build your own.